datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

     revisiting a vertex.
 5. When they have the same operator
 6. The `n log(n)` version uses a hashmap when entering a scope
-7. Whenever two (Felix luktar fisk) different values reach a common point in the program
+7. Whenever two different values reach a common point in the program
 8. A point q is down-safe with respect to a computation E, if E is fully anticipated at q.
 9.